 Families should be able to enter supermarkets, convenience and drug stores without being subjected to indecency.
 Since Sports Illustrated is pushing

 p-rnography, this magazine needs to be removed from stores immediately.
 Not only should Sports Illustrated be ashamed, but so should the stores that carry this filthy magazine.
 Why would a store risk hurting their reputation of being a family-friendly

-The professionally offended hindu activist Rajan Zed has urged the Bond Street Chocolate company of New York to withdraw its Ganesh Chocolate, a figurine of the religious character Ganesh made with chocolate, calling it highly
+The professionally offended hindu activist Rajan Zed has urged the Bond Street Chocolate company of New York to withdraw its Ganesh Chocolate, a figurine of the religious character Ganesh made with chocolate, calling it highly inappropriate.